Lane-G-Smith/Vanilla-JS-Code-Davinci-002-Discord-Bot/README.md

         <br /><strong>Discord.js</strong>
     </td>
     <td align="center" height="108">
-      <p align="center">A simple vanilla javascript Discord bot for interacting with the new language model Code-Davinci-002.
+      <p align="center">A simple vanilla javascript Discord bot for interacting with the new language model Code-Davinci-002 from OpenAI.
 This bot can serve as an invaluable coding buddy and debugging tool.
       </p>
      </td>
    </tr>
  </table>

 #
-Vanilla-JS-Codex2-Discord-Bot installation and deloyment Instructions
+Vanilla-JS-Code-Davinci-002-Discord-Bot installation and deloyment Instructions

 ### Get the bot 'shell' from Discord.
 It's free, and it takes 5 minutes
 ```sh